 A consistent weight, balance, and feel is exactly what new violinists need in a bow.

 It’s challenging to produce consistently beautiful sounds when you’re just learning an instrument!
 Your practice sessions are likely marked with sporadic, persistent squeaks and squeals, and that’s okay.
 You can turn the cacophony into clarity with dedication, consistent practice, and the right tools and teacher.

 When it comes to your first or second violin bow, keep your ears open for one that delivers a clear, strong, and even sound.

 Also, avoid over-rosining your bow, and be sure to wipe off your strings and bow after playing.
 Beyond selecting a good student bow, you can also practice in front of a mirror to improve your bow technique.

 Follow these tips to get the best performance from your student violin bow:

 - Keep your bow from veering too close to the bridge.

 - Remember that the “ribbon” of the bow hair should maintain flush contact with the strings.

 Durable, Sturdy Material

-It takes time to remember what you should and shouldn’t do with your violin bow.
+Even when using the best student violin bow, it takes time to remember what you should and shouldn’t do with your bow.
 Should you leave it on the edge of your music stand?
 Nope, but accidents happen.
 Young and new violinists need a violin bow that can stand up to a few bumps and bruises!
 Even the best violinists sometimes trip and drop their bow or close their case on it.